MatteoSep/Data-Hunters_SI-Group-Project/README.md

 ## Data Sources
-Socioeconomic data were retrieved from the American Community Survey (ACS) using the tidycensus R package.
+Socioeconomic data were retrieved from the American Community Survey (ACS) using the tidycensus R package. <br>
 State-level observations correspond to the 2019 ACS 1-year estimates.

 Official ACS variable documentation: